faassen/secretweblog_zola/content/posts/grok-takes-zope-3-the-rest-of-the-way.md

 tags = ["grok", "zope"]
 +++

-# Grok takes Zope 3 the rest of the way

 My friend Lennart's blog entry [Zope 3 rocks and rolls](http://regebro.wordpress.com/2008/04/18/zope-3-rocks-and-rolls/) is fascinating, not least as it has one of the most misleading titles